ayushsubedi/bi/02_week/content.md

 # Decision Support Systems
 A decision support system (DSS) is an interactive information system that supports business or organizational decision-making activities.
+These software tools are developed for the specific purpose of assimilating pertinent data and generating a detail analysis of a given situation.
+The results can be utilized in making an informed decision regarding any set of circumstances.

 ## Requirements for DSS
 - Be interactive